incubusnb/layout/README.md

 # Layout

 This is just the initial layout for my website.
 I'm still messing with colors and toying with some ideas before I start adding content.
+You can view the site [here](https://incubusnb.github.io/layout/).

 ## TODO